hydro-project/rust-sitter/README.md

 rust-sitter-tool = "0.2.0"
 ```

+_Note: By default, Rust Sitter uses a fork of Tree Sitter with a pure-Rust runtime to support `wasm32-unknown-unknown`.
+To use the standard C runtime instead, disable default features and enable the `tree-sitter-standard` feature_

 The first step is to configure your `build.rs` to compile and link the generated Tree Sitter parser:

 ```rust